The 20 Best Dry Eye Syndrome Doctors Near Me in Baltimore, MD

 Languages Spoken:

-Eric Singman is an Ophthalmologist in Baltimore, Maryland.
-Dr. Singman is rated as an Experienced provider by MediFind in the treatment of Dry Eye Syndrome.
-His top areas of expertise are Papilledema, Ehlers-Danlos Syndrome (EDS), Strabismus, and Optic Neuritis.
-Dr. Singman is currently accepting new patients.
+Jonathan Katz is an Ophthalmologist practicing medicine in Baltimore, Maryland.
+Dr. Katz is rated as an Experienced provider by MediFind in the treatment of Dry Eye Syndrome.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Glaucoma, Cataract, Ocular Hypertension (OHT), and Pigment-Dispersion Syndrome.

 What is the definition of Dry Eye Syndrome?